rupal-draft/Alaap/README.md

 Sociofy: A Social Media App

 Sociofy is a modern social media application designed to connect people and foster meaningful interactions.
-Built on the MERN (MongoDB, Express.js, React.js, Node.js) stack with GraphQL for the backend and Next.js for the frontend, Sociofy offers a seamless user experience coupled with powerful features.
+Built on the MERN (MongoDB, Express.js, React.js, Node.js) stack with RestAPI for the backend, Next.js for the frontend,and Socket.io for real-time updates.
+Sociofy offers a seamless user experience coupled with powerful features.
 Getting Started

 To set up Sociofy on your local machine, follow these simple steps: